minlau/mdb-tool/readme.md

 ### Config

 Fields definition:

-- groupId - id of databases group (unique in group)
+- groupName - name of databases group(environment, client)
-- groupType - group type of database
+- groupType - group type of database(database name)
-- title - title displayed in UI
 - type - type of database.
 Supported: postgresql, mysql, firebird

 Not listed fields are used for connecting to database.
-Keep in mind that **groupId** and **groupType** combination must be **unique**
+Keep in mind that **groupName** and **groupType** combination must be **unique**

 Example:

 ```
 {
   "dataSources": [
     {
-      "query": "select 1 as \"groupId\", 'groupType' as \"groupType\", 'title' as title, 'localhost' as hostname, 5432 as port, 'name' as name, 'username' as username, 'password' as password, 'postgresql' as type, 4 as \"maxOpenConns\", 1 as \"maxIdleConns\", 600 as \"connMaxLifetimeInSeconds\", 60 as \"connMaxIdleTimeInSeconds\"",
+      "query": "select 'a' as \"groupName\", 'groupType' as \"groupType\", 'localhost' as hostname, 5432 as port, 'name' as name, 'username' as username, 'password' as password, 'postgresql' as type, 4 as \"maxOpenConns\", 1 as \"maxIdleConns\", 600 as \"connMaxLifetimeInSeconds\", 60 as \"connMaxIdleTimeInSeconds\"",

       "hostname": "localhost",
       "port": 5432,